More theological noir from Árgos Panóptës

 The greatest mob story ever told has a prequel

 Yes, there was a goddess who reacted badly when she wasn’t invited to a party.
 An impromptu divine beauty contest.
 Some weird sex involving a swan.
 A couple of political marriages and a controversial love affair.
 All these played their part in starting the Trojan war.
-But ultimately this is a story about who controls destiny – is it gods, ambitious kings, or the three vicious sisters called the fates?
+But ultimately this is a story about who controls destiny – is it gods, ambitious kings, the three evil sisters called the fates, or something else?

-Zeus just wants to enjoy his quiet, comfortable life as god-father of the Olympian family, the deities who dominate the Greek world from their home atop Mount Olympos.
+Zev́s just wants to enjoy his quiet, comfortable life as god-father of the Olýmpian family, the deities who dominate the Héllenic world from their home atop Mount Ólympos.

-His wife Herë mostly wants greater power as queen of heaven.
+His wife Héra mostly wants greater power as queen of heaven.
 And to put an end to her husband’s philandering.

-And Apollon, god of light, prophecy, healing and the arts, wants to make himself a father-god in his own right, to expand his worship and his power to the east of the East.
-To make himself the Trojan god-father.
+And Apóllon, god of light, prophecy, healing and the arts, wants to expand his worship and his power to the east of the East.

 The greatest mob story ever told

-One day, for the first time in a thousand years, a new god arrives at the bronze palace.
+One day, for the first time in a thousand years, a new god arrives at the Bronze Palace on Mount Ólympos.
 His name is Gaius Julius Caesar.

-Most Olympians assume it was the god-father who has deified Caesar.
-Only Zeus himself knows the truth.
+Most Olýmpians assume it was the god-father who has deified Caesar.
+Only Zev́s himself knows the truth.
 So the god-father must covertly find out who made Julius Caesar a god – and why.

-Round about the same time, Zeus has a dream in which a gang of hooded rivals overthrow him.
-And in the dream the rivals are led by one of Zeus’s many sons.
+Round about the same time, Zev́s has a dream in which a gang of hooded rivals overthrow him.
+And in the dream the rivals are led by one of Zev́s’s many sons.
 But which son?

-Of course Zeus became god-father by overthrowing his own father, Kronos, who in turn had become god-father by overthrowing his father Ouranos.
-So does this dream signal an impending rebellion amongst
+Of course Zev́s became god-father by overthrowing his own father, Krónos, who in turn had become god-father by overthrowing his father Ouranós.
+So does this dream signal an impending rebellion amongst the Olýmpian family?

-As the mystery unfolds, and the shocking events of two thousand years ago play themselves out, we finally learn the truth about what became of Zeus and the other Greek gods and goddesses.
+As the mystery unfolds, and the shocking events of two thousand years ago play themselves out, we finally learn the truth about what became of Zev́s and the other Greek gods and goddesses.

 And in the process, we discover one of the most closely-guarded secrets of all divinity everywhere: where do deities get their power?